Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: Algorithm Implementation

 \section{Algorithm Implementation}

-As discussed earlier, forward and backward propagation during tensor-compressed model training is based on tensor contractions.
-The computation and memory complexity of these operations can vary significantly depending on the order in which the contractions are performed.
+As discussed earlier, training of tensor-compressed models is based on tensor contractions.
+While the contraction order does not affect the training curve, the associated computational and memory complexities are highly sensitive to it.
 Existing tensor-compressed inference accelerators typically adopt a right-to-left contraction sequence for both tensor-train matrix (TTM) \cite{novikov2015tensorizing, deng2019tie} and TT formats \cite{gong2023ette}.
-In this section, we propose an optimized contraction order for the tensor-train (TT)-format linear layer to enhance the performance of our FPGA accelerator.
+In this section, we propose an optimized contraction order for the tensor-train (TT)-format linear layer to enhance the computational and memory efficiency without changing the model performance.